sphinx-labs/sphinx/README.md

 ## Reach Out

-If you have any questions, feature requests, or want us to add a new network, send us a message in our [Discord!](https://discord.gg/7Gc3DK33Np)
+If you have any questions, feature requests, or want us to add new networks, send us a message in our [Discord!](https://discord.gg/7Gc3DK33Np)

 ## Maintainers